-- My courses in both Probability and Statistics were absolutely fantastics.
-I enjoyed them greatly and I wanted to do my thesis on a topic related to them.
+- My Probability and Statistics modules were absolutely fantastic.
+I enjoyed them greatly and I wanted to work on a topic related to them.

-- I came across the book Introduction to Credit Risk Modeling (see Amazon Link) by Christian Bluhm et. al. As an undergraduate student, one of my favourite hobbies was leafing through all the books available in the Mathematics section of my university library.
-So, I found this book and just fall in love with the subject.
-At that time, I did not even know that quants existed!
+- I came across the book Introduction to Credit Risk Modeling (see Amazon Link) by Christian Bluhm et. al. As an undergraduate student, one of my favourite hobbies was leafing through the books available in the Mathematics section of my university library.
+So, one day I found this book and the subject fascinated me.
+It is worth mentioning that at that time, I did not even know that quants existed!
 I was living in a small town, named Huajuapan, where there were no investment banks (let alone quants) for hundreds of km around.
-However, I found the topic so interesting and exciting that I decided that I wanted to follow that path.
+However, I found the topic so interesting and exciting that I decided that somehow I wanted to follow that path.

 What does your typical day look like?

-Currently, I work as a model developer at Bank of America.
-My team focuses on Counterparty Credit Risk management.
+Currently, I work as a Front Office Quant at Citi.
+My team focuses on Commodities.
 A typical day consists of

 - reading and replying to e-mails

 - working on my main projects (I usually have several short term projects and one or two long term ones.)
-This can include: reading and writing technical documentation (mainly documents in latex) about mathematical models; writing scripts (mostly in Python at the moment) or running scripts (written by me or by others) to get some analysis done; meeting colleagues for discussing results; preparing slides for internal and external meetings.
+This can include: reading and writing technical documentation (mainly documents written in latex) about mathematical models; implementing models (mostly in C++ and some in Python) and running tests (written by me or by others); responding to requests from other teams; meeting colleagues for discussing results; preparing slides for internal and external meetings.